pedrotgn/pyactor/doc/tutorial.rst

 .. literalinclude:: ../examples/sample1.py
     :linenos:

-This example is similar to the one shown above in :ref:`global`, but here we'll explain it more carefully.
+The example is similar to the one shown above in :ref:`global`, but here we'll explain it more carefully.

 In this case, we need to import the :func:`~.create_host` function from the project in order to use it.
-We also import the *sleep* function to give time to the actor to work and the setting function for the type :func:`~.set_context`.
+We also import the *sleep* function, to give time to the actor to work, and the setting function for the type :func:`~.set_context`.

 The actor to create in this example will be an :class:`Echo`.
 This class only has one method which prints the message *msg*, given by parameter.
 As you can